joelmills2/rush-hour/README.md

-# CISC/CMPE 204 Modelling Project
+# Simulating Rush Hour for CISC204 Modelling Project

 Welcome to rush hour for CISC/CMPE 204!